Most of us recognize the importance of planting a tree(s), but our hands rather than legs are tied with limited reach.

-Then there are those who want to touch the sky to plant the trees.
+Then there are those who want to touch the sky to plant trees.
 Yes, you heard it right, reach the sky, to plant trees – Put it simply, humans are using Drones to plant trees.

 What are Drones?
 If you know it, skip this

-For the uninitiated, Drones are unmanned aerial vehicles (UAV), they are like small helicopters which can be flown by a person standing on ground using a remote.
-The person flying the Drone is also known as Pilot.
+For the uninitiated, Drones are unmanned aerial vehicles (UAV), they are like small helicopters which can be flown by a person standing on the ground using a remote.
+The person flying the Drone is also known as the Pilot.

 What are the typical uses of Drone?

 - Events and Gatherings – Taking aerial video shots for movies, sports events, music concerts, personal occasions, and other events that have mass gatherings.